 1. Create a list of potential clients

-Each Friday afternoon [and that probably isn’t the best time to do it but it’s when my writing brain is well and truly done for the week] I send out between 5 and 10 LOIs to these organisations.
+Each Friday afternoon I would send out between 5 and 10 LOIs to these organisations.

 (If you’re keen to find high-paying clients on LinkedIn here is a resource I’ve created for freelance writers, content writers and copywriters.
 This resource has the EXACT scripts of what I said to land lucrative gigs).